Skip to content

 - DPTier.DataCOE Approved

-In this case, the Cross-Sell Opportunity Score metric is tagged with both the Customer Segmentation and Product Recommendation use-cases.
+For instance, in this case, the Cross-Sell Opportunity Score metric is tagged with both the Customer Segmentation and Product Recommendation use-cases.
 As a result, the metric will appear in both of these categories in the Data Product Hub interface as shown in the below image.

 Metric visibility in the customer segmentation use-case Metric visibility in the product recommendation use-case